 Eight ancillary mosaics flank the corridors, four on the first floor and four on the second.
 First floor mosaics illustrate the Luminous Mysteries of the Rosary.
 The challenge of fitting the Five Mysteries into four panels was met by moving the final Mystery into an oratory looking out toward the central mosaic.

 Only four openings along the second floor’s wall were available to depict the Corporal Works of Mercy, so, in collaboration with the committee, one saint was selected to represent four of the Works.
 Each mosaic was then bordered with descriptions of all seven Works.
 The mosaics were designed in Rambusch’s U.S. studios and constructed in Italy.
 The resplendent, 24-foot tall central mosaic contains more than 135 colors of tile, including gold tesserae.

-Additionally, the Archdiocese wished to create one-of-a-kind artworks of the Mysteries of the Rosary, using these works at two different locations.
-The solution was to frame the artwork in two orientations.
-Each presentation would therefore be complete.
+Additionally, the Archdiocese wished to create one-of-a-kind artwork depicting the Mysteries of the Rosary, but also wanted to use the artwork at two separate locations.
+The solution was to frame the artwork in two different orientations; therefore, each presentation would be unique.
 The name of each Mystery was designed to be shown either vertically or horizontally.
-So that either could be chosen for any opening, the original oil paintings contained both configurations.
+The original oil paintings contained both configurations so that either could be chosen for any opening.
 The artwork was scaled up 200%, and then fired into ceramic tile.
-This represents a typical Rambusch project — a creative, cost-effective solution, which is both beautiful and original.
+This represents a typical Rambusch project — a creative, cost-effective solution that is both beautiful and original.